 Free to CMCA members; others with admission

 Join us for an engaging talk with artists Jackie Brown, Jonathan Mess and Aaron T Stephan discussing their work in the exhibition Materiality | The Matter of Matter.
 Stay after the talk for further conversation and refreshments.

-Aaron T Stephan’s diverse body of work presents a wry look at the world around him—focusing on the complex web of information carried by everyday materials and objects.
+Aaron T Stephan (Portland, ME) presents a wry look at the world around him in his diverse body of work—focusing on the complex web of information carried by everyday materials and objects.
 His art, whether in two- or three-dimensions, often plays with scale or multiples and has taken form as a twenty-foot high table and chairs, a shelter made entirely of books, and a series of drawings reproducing iconic artworks ad infinitum.